Robloncz/gpush/README.md

 MIT

 ## ⚡ Inspired by
-- Conventional Commits
+- CursorAI
-- OpenAI
+- Me, myself and I
-- AWS Bedrock
+- Mom

 ---

 Happy committing! ✨
-Let AI handle the boring stuff while you focus on coding.
+Made with ❤️ by Me